5368 - 2019 35c Coral Reefs: Staghorn Coral (coil)

 Read More - Click Here

-U.S. #5368
+US #5368

-Value: 35¢ Postcard rate non-denominated
+Value: 35¢ Postcard Rate

-Issue Date: March 29, 2019
+First Day of Issue: March 29, 2019

-First Day City: St. Louis, MO
+First Day City: St. Louis, Missouri

-Printed by: Ashton Potter (USA)
+Printed by: Ashton Potter (USA) Ltd.

 Printing Method: Offset, Microprint

-Format: Coil of 100
+Format: Coils of 100

-Staghorn coral are fast growers, making them some of the world's greatest reef builders.
+History the stamp represents: Staghorn coral are fast growers, making them some of the world’s greatest reef builders.
 Many scientists credit the staghorn as one of the leading coral that built up the Caribbean coral reefs over the last 5,000 years.

 The average staghorn coral can grow up to eight inches in branch length per year – reaching sizes of eight feet in diameter and four feet in height.
 Their lighter skeletons allow them to grow at this rate.
 Staghorn coral use this to their advantage so that they can receive more space and sunlight compared to neighboring coral on the reef.